PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-samba.md

 sidebar_position: 15
 ---

-# Samba, DLNA & Time Machine
+# Network Discovery Services

+## Samba

-The DASSET device supports the Samba protocol.
+DASSET supports the Samba protocol.
 Once enabled, you can connect from a computer, smart TV, or other devices to access files stored on the DASSET device via Samba.

+![](../pc-images/image187.png)

 1. Enable or disable Samba protocol
-2. Allow discovery of the Samba service on your DASSET device through LAN scanning
+2. Allow discovery of the DASSET device from other devices on the local network
-3. Current account: Samba login account
+3.  **Current account:** Samba login account
-4. Alias: You can set an alias for Samba and use it later to log in
+4.  **Alias:** You can set an alias for Samba and use it later to log in
-5. Password: Set the Samba login password
+5.  **Password:** Set the Samba login password
-6. Set the access path: Define the directories on the DASSET device that are accessible through Samba
+6.  **Set the access path:** Specify the directories on the DASSET device that are accessible through Samba

-![](../pc-images/image187.png)

 ### Windows Connection to Samba

 #### Access via Network Discovery
-When \" Visible in LAN Scan\" is enabled on Smart DAS, the device will appear automatically under the Network section in File Explorer.
-Simply double-click the DAS icon and enter your username and password to log in.
+When "Visible in LAN Scan" is enabled in DASSET, the device will appear automatically under the Network section in File Explorer.
+Simply double-click the DASSET device icon and enter your Samba username and password to log in.

 ![](../pc-images/image188.png)

 #### Map as a Network Drive
-1. Open **File Explorer**, type `\\[DASSET device IP address\]`in the address bar, and press **Enter**.
+1. Open **File Explorer**, type `\\DASSET_DEVICE_IP_ADDRESS\]`in the address bar, and press **Enter**.

 ![](../pc-images/image189.png)

-2. When prompted, enter your **username** and **password**, then click **OK**.
+2. When prompted, enter your Samba **username** and **password**, then click **OK**.

 ![](../pc-images/image190.png)

-3.  **Once authenticated, File Explorer** will display all folders accessible under your **DASSET account.**
+3. Once authenticated, File Explorer will display all folders accessible under your **DASSET account.**
-- **home:** Your personal space on Smart DAS.
+- **home:** Your My Space on the DASSET device.
-- **public:** The Public Space accessible to all users on Smart DAS.
+- **public:** The Public Space accessible to all users on the DASSET device.
-- **Other directories:** Shared Group Spaces that your account has joined on Smart DAS.
+- **Other directories:** Shared Group Spaces that your account has joined on the DASSET device.

 ![](../pc-images/image191.png)